 Interventions need to be performed by a group of people who are close to the addict.
 Typically, these are close family members.

 Alcohol.org states, “The intervention will not be as effective if the group consists of many acquaintances who have only superficial relationships with the person.”
 The intervention led by individuals who share a strong bond with the addict brings the intervention to a close and intimate level.
 This is important because it has meaning for both the subject of the intervention and the group of loved ones performing it.

 Is it Time for an Intervention?

 If your loved one is struggling with addiction, you do not need to feel helpless.
 You can’t control whether or not someone living with addiction will agree to treatment and remain sober.
 An intervention can help protect your overall well-being.
 If your loved one refuses to go to treatment, do not give up.
 Distorted thinking is an issue when dealing with your loved one in active addiction.
-You may see the situation clearly but your loved one may not see their frequent abuse of their drug of choice as an addiction.
+You may see the situation clearly, but your loved one may not see their frequent abuse of their drug of choice as an addiction.
 Learning how the disease of addiction and the support groups that can help you may help you the next time you try to talk to your loved one.

-There is a wealth of information online, however, you may want to speak to an addiction specialist to discuss your particular situation and navigate how best to handle it.
+There is a wealth of information online.
+However, you may want to speak to an addiction specialist to discuss your situation and how best to handle it.
 Recovery is a journey.
 With the right treatment and support, you and your loved one can start on the right path.
 Staging an intervention is often the best possible way to begin.